100 Reasons for Cloudy Swimming Pool Water!

 - Two speed pump left on low continuously.

-- Old brass (or iron) pump impeller is worn out.
+- Old brass (or iron) pool pump impeller is worn out.

-- Piping stopped up with plastic toy soldier.
+- Swimming pool piping stopped up with plastic toy soldier, golf ball, etc.

-- Valve that should be opened, is closed.
+- Pool valve that should be opened, is closed.

-- Valve that should be closed, is open.
+- Pool valve that should be closed, is open.

 - Gate valve stem broken, stopping proper flow

-- Ball valve stem broken, stopping proper flow, or allowing improper flow.
+- Ball valve stem broken, stopping proper water flow, or allowing improper flow.

-- Epoxy paint chalking off (normally only at beginning of season).
+- Epoxy swimming pool paint chalking off (normally only at beginning of season).

-- Crummy non-epoxy, non-rubber base paint (can chalk forever).
+- Crummy non-epoxy, non-rubber base swimming pool paint (can chalk forever).

 - Newly plastered pool still releasing plaster dust.